thinktandem/thinktandem.io/src/content/articles/do-you-need-a-cms.md

 more potential for leaks.
 More doors and windows makes for more points of entry to secure.
 Water, power, resources... all much higher than the track home.

-The house analogy diverges is in the up front cost, which adds a bit of danger.
-Because of
+The cost/effort of building *Estate De La CMS* is significantly higher than the *Track Home on Static Circle*.

+This would typically be a barrier to entry for anyone not up to the task however the
 <a href="https://en.wikipedia.org/wiki/Free_and_open-source_software">Free
-Open Source Software (FOSS)</a>, you might be able to move into *Estate De La CMS* at a low cost, but it will cost more to maintain and improve upon.
-If you slack on maintenance, there will be many more problems.
+Open Source Software (FOSS)</a> licenses make it as if *Estate De La CMS* was passed down to you by a rich uncle.
+It comes with great responsibility and if you slack on maintenance, there will be many more problems to come.

 Ok, let's get back to web applications...